moorepants/learn-multibody-dynamics/visualization.rst

        values=TQs
    )

-Now create an "action" that links the tracks to a play/pause control associates this with the scene.
+Now create an :external:py:`~pythreejs.AnimationAction` that links the tracks to a play/pause button and associates this with the scene.

 .. jupyter-execute::